 If there’s passion, there’s a place for print – purely because passion is about losing yourself in something very emotional and you can lose yourself in a printed product that’s been crafted as an experience in its own right.
 You can’t do that with anything digital.
 You’re constantly distracted.

-About eight years ago, we launched the digital version of HOG magazine with additional content.
+About nine years ago, we launched a digital version of HOG magazine with additional content.
 There was uproar!
 Members thought we were taking away their print magazine (we quickly explained it was to complement the printed edition and serve as a preview for those countries that wouldn’t receive their printed copy for some weeks).
-Still to this day there’s a lot of positivity about the printed magazine and it’s rated the number one tangible benefit of H.O.G. membership in all of the research we do.
+Still to this day there’s a lot of positivity about the printed magazine, and it’s rated the number one tangible benefit of H.O.G. membership in all of the research we do.

-We’ve constantly evolved it too, in line with the Harley-Davidson brand, and the magazine is now a very premium product that encompasses content for the ‘traditional’ member as well as new audiences – more women, much younger riders, and soon-to-be ‘electric’ customers – joining the family.
+We’ve constantly evolved it too, in line with the Harley-Davidson brand, and the magazine – relaunched as The Enthusiast in 2020 – is now very much a premium product.
+It encompasses content for the ‘traditional’ member as well as new audiences – more women, more younger riders, and as of 2020, electric customers – joining the family.

 Events consolidate community

 Content engages the community and shares passions remotely, but you can’t beat a physical gathering of H.O.G. members to see how powerful their bond is.
 Harley-Davidson hosts a number of events globally; and chapters host many regular gatherings at a local level.